line/decaton/README.md

 * Dynamic Rate Limiting - Apply and update processing rate quota dynamically
 * Task Compaction - Crush preceding tasks which its processing results will be overwritten by following task

+# Performance

+High performance is one of the biggest functionalities of Decaton so we're carefully tracking its performance transitions commit-by-commit.
+You can see performance tracking dashboard from [here](https://line.github.io/decaton) (Note that the actual performance could be more or less depending on machine resource and configuration).

 # How to build

 We use Gradle to build this project.